spring-io/start.spring.io/.github/ISSUE_TEMPLATE/add-entry-proposal.md

 [ ] Starter provides metadata, including documentation, for all its configuration properties.

+## Build system integration
+If your starter provides build system integration in the form of custom plugins or configuration, both Maven and Gradle must be supported.

+Please provide the details of any custom build configuration that should be generated when your proposed entry is selected.

 ## Version mappings
 Spring Initializr allows different versions of a starter to be used with different versions of Spring Boot.
 For example, if a project is being generated with Spring